 If this bit is set to a one all non-volatile memory on board will not be writable.
+User accessible memory will be cleared with power-cycle.
 Generally this means the board was ordered with a -N option.
+Contact Alta for Letter of Volitility.